FREE SHIPPING on orders of $85 or more

 Sex has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Saxton, Saxon, Sefton, Sephton, Septon, Sexton and others.

 This web page shows only a small excerpt of our Sex research.
-Another 201 words (14 lines of text) covering the years 1540 and 1610 are included under the topic Early Sex History in all our PDF Extended History products.
+Another 201 words (14 lines of text) covering the years 1540 and 1610 are included under the topic Early Sex History in all our PDF Extended History products and printed products wherever possible.

-Another 43 words (3 lines of text) are included under the topic Early Sex Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Sex Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Sex family moved to Ireland, but this topic is not covered in this excerpt.
-Another 151 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 151 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Sexs to arrive on North American shores: